Weighted blankets and sleeping bags have been advertised as safe for babies.

 These two deaths highlight what can happen if a baby or child cannot remove the blanket if they need to.

-Babies have died due to pressure directly on or against their chests.
-This is because the pressure inhibits full expansion of the chest and the abdominal movement required for healthy breathing.
+Babies have died due to pressure directly on or against their chests because the pressure inhibits full expansion of the chest and the abdominal movement required for healthy breathing.
+Covering a baby’s face in any way can also impede their breathing, especially if the covering is heavy such as a weighted blanket.

 Red Nose recommends parents follow safe sleep principles when preparing an environment for their babies to sleep.
 Avoid the use of weighted blankets altogether.